sortofsleepy/ofxARKit/README.md

 As to where to initialize, it really doesn't matter all that much, if your project setup is more in the form of a traditional IOS objective-c app, you can set things up in your view controller, or if your app is more like a normal oF app, you should be able to just as easily set things up in your `setup` function.

-### Potential Hurdles in setup of ARKit
-Though ARKit is supported on all devices with an A9 chip(6s onwards I believe) - it is helpful to have a fairly recent device or you may experience near immediate degradation of tracking performance.
-That being said - ARKit is helpful in that manner by warning you of when you're loosing performance by spitting out a message to the effect of `...tracking performance reduced due to resource constraints...`

-FPS appears to be minimally affected, but like the message says, things might not work as well.
+### Debugging tips

-If you see the message pop up, the ARKit api offers a limited function set to see what the reason might be in the degredation of tracking quality.
+The ARKit api offers a limited function set to see what the reason might be in the degredation of tracking quality.
 You can log the current tracking status by

 * calling `logTrackingState` in `ARCam`.
 Will log to the console a basic string describing the status.
 * you can also call `getTrackingState` in either class to get the raw tracking state from ARKit.